 - GFR can be estimated using a single blood level of creatinine, which your doctor enters into a formula.
 Different formulas are available, which take into account age, sex, and sometimes weight and ethnicity.
 The higher the blood creatinine level, the lower the estimated GFR and creatinine clearance.

 For practical reasons, the blood test estimation method for GFR is used far more often than the 24-hour urine collection test for creatinine clearance.
+However, the use of 24-hour collections for creatinine clearance may still be useful in patients who have large muscle mass or a marked decrease in muscle mass.

 Understanding an Abnormal Creatinine Test Result